vatsal278/AccountManagementSvc/README.md

    "message": "SUCCESS",
    "data": {
       "account_number": "<full account number>",
-      "income": <income calculated based on all incoming transactions> as float, "spends": <spends calculated based on all outgoing transactions> as float, "active_services": ["<list of all services that user has subscribed to>",], "available_services": ["<list of all services that user has not subscribed to but are available for subscription>",] }
+      "income": <income calculated based on all incoming transactions> as float>, "spends": <spends calculated based on all outgoing transactions> as float>, "active_services": ["<list of all services that user has subscribed to>"], "available_services": ["<list of all services that user has not subscribed to but are available for subscription>"] }
 }
 ```